syncthing/docs/users/syncthing.rst

 The following environment variables modify Syncthing's behavior in ways that are mostly useful for developers.
 Use with care.

+STNODEFAULTFOLDER
+    Don't create a default folder when starting for the first time.
+This variable will be ignored anytime after the first run.
 STGUIASSETS
     Directory to load GUI assets from.
 Overrides compiled in assets.
 STTRACE